ioggstream/python-course/mysql-101/lesson-0-intro.md

 Instead you have to favor something respect to the other.

 ## CAP Theorem Reloaded

-But you can pay for having more!
+You can pay for having more!

+  - faster network
+  - faster cpu
+  - faster storage

 Price is the 4th dimension.

 # MySQL Overview